cogentcore/core/README.md

 ### TODO

+* old action is being shown in mapviewinline -- maybe not getting the update?

 * initial paint / resize not working for 2nd window (GoGi Editor)

 * double-click interval not working at all -- calling everything double-click